-Sacred Heart School is a faith-based community of faculty, parents and staff dedicated to educating the hearts and minds of children from preschool through 8th grade.
+Sacred Heart School is a faith-based community of faculty, parents, and staff dedicated to educating the hearts and minds of children from preschool through 8th grade.

 Our MissionAs a school, we hold ourselves to the high academic standards that our children require to be successful lifelong learners.
 As a pillar of our parish, we instill the values of our faith so that our children grow spiritually as well as intellectually.
 As a community, we work in partnership with parents to surround our students with people who care about them and their future.

-Currently a ministry of Divine Mercy Parish, Sacred Heart School opened its doors in 1902 as part of Sacred Heart Parish.
+Our HistoryCurrently a ministry of Divine Mercy Parish, Sacred Heart School opened its doors in 1902 as part of Sacred Heart Parish.
 Reverend F. J. Haarth, Pastor of Sacred Heart Parish, started the school with 56 students and a staff of Franciscan Sisters from Joliet.
 In 1909, the school had a total of 85 students and a graduating eighth grade class of 9 students.

-The original school building was torn down, and in 1952 doors on the new building were opened to students.
+After the original school building was torn down, the new school building opened in 1952.
 Monsignor Hillenbrand, pastor at that time, wrote to parishioners, "Children are the most important charges of a parish because their lives are just unfolding for them.
 The school that educates them is most important because they are."
 Sacred Heart School has been blessed to educate the "hearts and minds" of generations of families.